canada-ca/design-system/partners/project-13.md

 altLangPage: "https://conception.canada.ca/partenaires/project-13.html"
 date: 2024-01-03
 dateModified: 2024-01-03
-description: "Make it easier for applicants to study for the Canadian citizenship test."
+description: "Goal: Make it easier for people to prepare for the Canadian citizenship test.
+Date: Summer 2018"
 title: "Prepare for the citizenship test"
 ---
 <p>Make it easier for applicants to study for the Canadian citizenship test.</p>
+<h2>Date</h2>
+<p>2018</p>
 <h2>Partner departments</h2>
 <ul>
   <li>Immigration, Refugees and Citizenship Canada (IRCC)</li>